paultanger/CampsitePredict/README.md

 ## How to use

-This project uses jupyter notebooks for the most part, with support functions in src/helper_funcs.py.
+This project uses jupyter notebooks for the most part, with support functions in `src/helper_funcs.py`.
-1. For now, the data has not been uploaded and shared but you can fetch it yourself from iOverlander and get images using google Static Maps API with these notebooks (located in the notebooks directory): get_states_zips.ipynb and get_images.ipynb.
+1. For now, the data has not been uploaded and shared but you can fetch it yourself from iOverlander and get images using google Static Maps API with these notebooks (located in the notebooks directory): `get_states_zips.ipynb` and `get_images.ipynb`.
-2. The training and validation data was examined in summarize_data.ipynb
+2. The training and validation data was examined in `summarize_data.ipynb`
-3. The established campground data was examined and obtained in established_campgrounds.ipynb
+3. The established campground data was examined and obtained in `established_campgrounds.ipynb`
-4. The data and models were compiled and developed in preprocess_and_build_model-binary.ipynb and run on google colab with run_sat_models_colab.ipynb
+4. The data and models were compiled and developed in `preprocess_and_build_model-binary.ipynb` and run on google colab with `run_sat_models_colab.ipynb`
-5. The test data (from states the model had not seen before) was examined in summarize_test_data.ipynb to check class balances.
+5. The test data (from states the model had not seen before) was examined in `summarize_test_data.ipynb` to check class balances.
-6. You can use test_model_new_data.ipynb notebook to load a saved model and test with new data and plot ROC, confusion matrix, example images, and examples of images where the model did not produce the correct classification.
+6. You can use `test_model_new_data.ipynb` notebook to load a saved model and test with new data and plot ROC, confusion matrix, example images, and examples of images where the model did not produce the correct classification.
-7. The NLP analysis was completed in NLP_of_descriptions.ipynb.
+7. The NLP analysis was completed in `NLP_of_descriptions.ipynb`.

 ## Background